 MS in Nursing - Education

 The M.S. in Nursing presents a vibrant, challenging, future-oriented program of study that prepares graduates for practice in diverse health care settings.
 Coursework builds on the baccalaureate degree in nursing and is based on theory and research in nursing and related disciplines.
 The program provides the foundation for continued professional development and for doctoral study.
 Students are prepared to provide leadership and to initiate collaborative relationships with others for the purposes of improving nursing and health care and influencing health policy.
-Master's students in nursing gain skill and knowledge that builds on their clinical experience and generalist undergraduate preparation.
+Master's students in nursing gain skills and knowledge that build on their clinical experience and generalist undergraduate preparation.
 Graduate students extend their clinical expertise in working with individuals, families, and high risk populations.
 Master's students gain skills in clinical decision making and differential diagnosis; in case management and consultation; in client/patient teaching; in assessments and interventions; and in program design, implementation, and evaluation.

 The Nursing Education concentration prepares graduates to teach in entry-level nursing programs in both didactic and clinical courses and to engage in other professional roles such as professional staff development.
 Graduates who complete this program meet the educational criteria for the National League for Nursing (NLN) Nurse Educator Certification.

-Required Courses (40 credits):
+Required Courses: (40 credits)